 Literature studies are often paired with a MSc thesis.
 In exceptional cases (e.g., a MSc thesis with industry) I am happy to supervise literature studies on all areas related to the BSc and MSc topics above.

 These project have been completed and are no longer offered.
-If you find the topic very interesting, I am happy to discuss about possible follow-up projects on the same topics.
+If you find the topic very interesting, I am happy to discuss about possible follow-up projects on the same (or related) topic.

 [Compressed strings in a language VM].
 Modern language VMs such as Google V8 or the Java Virtual Machine (JVM) represent in-memory strings using advanced runtime techniques such as Ropes.
 In this project we want to investigate if/how compression algorithms can be used in the context of language VMs to reduce memory consumption for large in-memory strings without negative performance impacts.
 Related work (1).